EugenMayer/docker-rancher-extra-catalogs/README.md

+IMPORTANT: This repository will soon be archived, since we no longer use rancher 1.x.
+Please be sure to update your applications otherwise or fork this repository!

 # Public Catalogs to be used free of everything

 Nothing really special, just some public catalog files i use and have to share.